-Whether or not we are alone in the universe has become a serious issue in astronomy.
+Whether or not we are alone in the universe has become a issue in astronomy.
 The field of astrobiology opened up despite there not being a shred of evidence that life exists beyond Earth.
 Curiosity roamed Mars looking for traces of water and life, and NASA is making plans to explore Jupiter's moon, Europa.
 It has been suggested that extraterrestrial life may be based on something other than carbon.
 SETI has scanned the skies since 1960 hoping to receive radio signals from an intelligent civilization.
-Seth Shostak recognizes the odds, that with trillions of trillions of planets in the universe, there is a chance that life is out there.
+Seth Shostak recognizes the odds, that with trillions of trillions of planets, life could be out there.

 ..2 TOTAL ADDICTION 2012 - Kate Russo